 3. Increased Endurance of the Muscles – Once you get into the air bike routine, your muscles will be able to repeatedly and continually exert force for long periods of time.

-The muscles this will benefit include the calves, glutes, hamstrings, quadriceps, shoulders, biceps, and triceps.
+The lower body muscles this will benefit include the calves, glutes, hamstrings, quadriceps as well as those in the upper body including shoulders, biceps, and triceps.
+Not many pieces of equipment can work your arms and legs in the same motion.

-4. Decreased Stress Levels – With high-intensity indoor cycling workouts, you get the same “high” that runners talk about.
+4. Decreased Stress Levels – With high-intensity interval training workouts, you get the same “high” that runners talk about.

 This release of endorphins has been known to enhance your body’s immune response, lower your stress, and create feelings of euphoria.

-5. Improved Cardio Health – Continuous cardiovascular activity from riding your air bike at least 30 minutes per session can lower your overall resting heart rate, lower LDL cholesterol and blood pressure, and decrease your risk of coronary artery disease.
+5. Improved Cardio Health – Continuous cardiovascular activity from riding your air bike at least 30 minutes per session can lower your overall resting heart rate, lower LDL cholesterol and blood pressure, and decrease your risk of coronary artery disease, perfect for a piece of home gym equipment.

 What to Look for When Buying an Air Bike